tenet-ac-za/safire.ac.za-website/content/safire/publications/saml-primer.md

 Both these bindings work in essentially the same way, by passing information the same way web forms do.
 HTTP-Redirect does this as a query string in an HTTP GET request; as it's name suggests, HTTP-POST does this with an HTTP POST request.
 Sometimes both are implemented simultaneously.

 Authentication responses and assertions passed via a user's browser must be [cryptographically signed](https://en.wikipedia.org/wiki/Digital_signature) to prevent them from being altered en-route.
-This is done in a standards-based way with [xmldsig](https://www.w3.org/TR/xmldsig-core/), using information from [metadata](#saml-metadata).
+This is done in a standards-based way with [xmldsig](https://www.w3.org/TR/xmldsig-core/), using information from [metadata]({{< ref "#5-saml-metadata" >}}).

 The SAML protocol also allows for the messages to be encrypted, but most deployments prefer to rely on the underlying HTTP encryption (https://).
 There's no loss of security in transit but it makes debugging much easier because messages are available in-the-clear in the user's browser.

 ### Messages

-SAML messages are structured as XML.
+Messages in the SAML protocol are structured as XML.
 However, just as you don't need to know how DNS or LDAP is encoded on the wire, most people typically don't need to understand the structure of SAML messages :-).
 It suffices to know how to capture them.

 There are browser plugins available for both [FireFox](https://addons.mozilla.org/en-US/firefox/addon/saml-tracer/) and [Chrome](https://chrome.google.com/webstore/detail/saml-message-decoder/mpabchoaimgbdbbjjieoaeiibojelbhm) that will allow you to easily capture and view SAML messages.
 Both also allow the conversations to be exported as JSON, to allow you to easily share them with others who may be helping you.
+Think of them as [tcpdump](http://www.tcpdump.org/) for SAML.

-The rest of this section is provided for interest, and you can probably skip to the [section on metadata](#saml-metadata) if you want.
+The rest of this section is provided for interest or future reference, and you can probably skip to the [section on metadata]({{< ref "#5-saml-metadata" >}}) if you want.

-If you do ever delve in, [samltools.com](https://www.samltool.com/) have a number of useful [online tools for decoding and debugging](https://www.samltool.com/online_tools.php) SAML conversations.
+If you do ever delve in, [samltools.com](https://www.samltool.com/) have a number of useful [online tools for decoding, validating and debugging](https://www.samltool.com/online_tools.php) SAML conversations.
+Think of these tools as [Wireshark](https://www.wireshark.org/) for SAML.

 #### A brief look at a SAML message

-A typical authentication (AuthN) requests looks like this:
+A typical authentication (**AuthN**) requests looks like this:
 ```xml
 <samlp:AuthnRequest xmlns:samlp="urn:oasis:names:tc:SAML:2.0:protocol"
                     AssertionConsumerServiceURL="https://testsp.safire.ac.za/Shibboleth.sso/SAML2/POST"